Date: November, 2023 | Category: Quality | Author: Hana Trokic

-Going green may be something to be proud of in this day and age.
-In the world of packaging and design though, it’s not necessarily going far enough.
-It’s all about being “sustainable” instead.
+While “going green” may be a proud point for many businesses in this day and age, in the world of packaging and design, it’s not necessarily going far enough.
+Instead, it’s all about being sustainable.

 What Is Sustainable Packaging?